TonyRipa/PlaceValue/README.md

 Say, you want to apply a momentum operator to our state .10<s>1</s>0&hellip;.
 Simply multiply by i0, yielding i.0<s>i</s>0i&hellip;.
 It's basically the constant i, times Laplace's derivative operator s (in this case 10 base s), times our state of interest.
 Had we simply wanted the derivative of our state it would be 10 * .10<s>1</s>0&hellip; = 1.0<s>1</s>01&hellip;

 The position operator is almost as beautiful.
-It shifts right instead of left (i.e. .1 instead of 10), but has the necessity of pointwise scaling by .012345&hellip;.
-Applied to our state .10<s>1</s>0&hellip; the position operator yields .030<s>5</s>0&hellip;.
+It shifts right instead of left (i.e. .1 instead of 10), but has the necessity of pointwise scaling by .012345&hellip; .
+Applied to our state .10<s>1</s>0&hellip; the position operator yields .030<s>5</s>0&hellip; .

 We actually have enough now to show Heisenberg's Uncertainty Principle.
 And do just that in <i>Mechanics.html</i>.
 For pedagogical simplicity (and without loss of generality) we do it with the pseudo-momentum operator 10, and the true momentum operator i0.
 Formally, we show xp-px=iħ.
 Or in natural units, xp-px=i.
 Furthermore since the factor i plays no interesting part in xp-px (while it does play an interesting part in the Schrodinger Equation with the sign of p^2), we also show a simplified construction with xp-px=1.

 In Wave Mechanics, Heisenberg's Uncertainty Principle follows from the fact that the derivative operator doesn't commute with multiplication by x.
 Which is ungraspable without calculus.
-It is somewhat more elegant in Matrix Mechanics, where Heisenberg's Uncertainty Principle follows from the fact that Matrix Multiplication is not always commutative, and is not for position and momentum matrices.
+It is somewhat more elegant in Matrix Mechanics, where Heisenberg's Uncertainty Principle follows from the fact that Matrix Multiplication is not always commutative, and specifically is not for position and momentum matrices.
 This is ungraspable without linear algebra.
 In PlaceValue mechanics, Heisenberg's Uncertainty Principle follows from the fact that arithmetic multiplication doesn't commute with an even more naive kind of multiplication (point-wise multiplication [12⊗34=38]).
 This is graspable in elementary school.

-<i>mechanics2.html</i> is a different refactoring of Q.M..
+<i>mechanics2.html</i> is a different refactoring of Q.M. .
 Whereas mechanics.html was based on the Laplace inspired data-type laplace.js, mechanics2.html is based on the Fourier inspired data-type fourier2.js.
 Whereas mechanics.html's underlying data-type laplace.js was inspired by the Laplace transform, mechanics2.html's underlying data-type fourier2.js is not inspired by the Fourier transform but the Fourier series, and a 2D version at that.
 One benefit of mechanics2.html is the ease of representing multidimensional space-time states as integers, albeit 2D integers.
 For example ψ(x)=exp(i(2x+t)) is

 <pre>
 100